-Looking for the best mortgage rates?
-Here we show you what factors affect mortgage interest rates.
+Looking for the best interest rate for your mortgage?
+Here we show you what factors affect mortgage rates.

-- Libor (the average interest rate banks charge when lending money to each other),
+- LIBOR (London Interbank Offered Rate – the average interest rate banks charge when lending money to each other)

-- Fixed rate mortgages – with a fixed rate mortgage you pay a set rate for a certain period of time, usually 2-5 years.
+With a fixed rate mortgage you pay a set rate for a certain period of time, usually two or five years.
 You get the security of knowing exactly what your repayments will be, but fixed mortgages usually come at a higher rate of interest.
 Also, the longer the fixed period, the higher the rate will be.

-- Standard variable mortgages – these go up and down over time, according to the standard variable rate set by the lender.
+Standard variable mortgages go up and down over time, according to the standard variable rate set by the lender.
 This means that your mortgage interest rate and repayments can go up and down, depending on the economic climate.

-- Tracker mortgages – trackers follow the Base Rate, usually at a set percentage above it (although in the past, trackers which track below the Base Rate were available). for this reason, trackers are something of a gamble – you can’t be sure what your mortgage repayments will be.
+Tracker mortgages follow the Base Rate, usually at a set percentage above it (although in the past, trackers which track below the Base Rate were available). for this reason, trackers are something of a gamble – you can’t be sure what your mortgage repayments will be.